-Enrichment experiences and activities can be combined with the topics of the formal curriculum on the grounds that they are within the scope of the formal curriculum.
+Enrichment activities are complementary and an extension of the general curriculum, and focus on developing higher-order thinking Enrichment experiences and activities can be combined with the topics of the formal curriculum on the grounds that they are within the scope of the formal curriculum.
 The discovery activities allow students to interact with a specific person, a concept, or an object of knowledge, stimulate interest, and provide opportunities for discovery.
-Different thinking processes and management strategies must be learned; so that students can carry out self-directed investigations and develop products and ideas, where enrichment is achieved in several ways, including: learning centers, educational resource halls, additional courses, projects, individual and group studies, apprenticeship programs at the hands of specialists, and leadership education programs (Shaffer.
+Different thinking processes and management strategies must be learned; so that students can carry out selfdirected investigations and develop products and ideas, where enrichment is achieved in several ways, including: learning centers, educational resource halls, additional courses, projects, individual and group studies. apprenticeship programs at the hands of specialists, and leadership education programs (Shaffer.
 2013).